 10. What’s the most awkward, confusing, or inconvenient thing about your type of business?

 11. What about your type of business does your audience trust least?
 What are they suspicious of or have a really hard time swallowing?

 12. What’re the two to three biggest barriers to becoming a customer?

 13. Lastly, what nightmare or hell (be as vivid and emotive as possible) does your business save its customers from?

 The Only Copywriting Formula You’ll Ever Need?

 Naturally, there are plenty of other formulas out there.
 Buffer’s Kevan Lee lists 27.
 And Copyhacker’s Joanna Wiebe lays out damn near all of them in her 11k-plus words masterpiece The Ultimate Guide to No-Pain Copywriting.

 But the truth is this copywriting formula is the basis of all the others.

 Because fear really is the most primal human motivator.
-So please, use that power for good … or just might end up with something brand new to fear for yourself.
+So please, use that power for good … or you just might end up with something brand new to fear for yourself.